opencompl/xdsl-smt/README.md

 * `NewDomain(const Vec<2> &v_)`: this constructor is for synthesiszed transfer functions to create instances of `NewDomain` in the evaluation engine
 * `display()`: is not used by the evaluation engine (and as such is not strictly required), but is handy for debugging
 * `meet(const NewDomain &)`, and `join(const NewDomain &)`: should follow their respective definitions, in the lattice of the abstract domain
+* `distance(const NewDomain &)` is a metric in the eval engine to determine how similar synthesized results are to a perfect result
 * `toConcrete()`: is the gamma function, which enumerates all of the concrete values represented by the abstract value as a `std::vector<unsigned int>`
 * `top(unsigned int bw)`, and `bottom(unsigned int bw)`: should also follow their definitions of full set and empty set
 * `fromConcrete(const APInt &x)`: takes a concrete value and constructs the abstract value holding only that concrete value